exonet/certbot-dns-exonet/README.rst

 Security
 --------
-If you discover any security related issues please email `support@exonet.nl <mailto:support@exonet.nl>`_ instead of using the issue tracker.
+If you discover any security related issues please email `development@exonet.nl <mailto:development@exonet.nl>`_ instead of using the issue tracker.

 Credits
 -------